NationalGenomicsInfrastructure/ngisweden.se/README.md

 Once you're done, you'll want to stop the local webserver.

 1. Hit `cmd+c` in the terminal window to stop the server.
-2. Run `docker compose down` to tear down the containers.
+2. Run `docker compose down` to tear down the docker containers.
-   - You can add the `--volumes` flag to also remove the storage volumes if you'd like.

 ## Deployment updates into production